HarryLovesCode/Vulkan-API-Book/chap3/chap3.md

 ## `VkDeviceCreateInfo`

 The parent of `VkDeviceQueueCreateInfo` is `VkDeviceCreateInfo`.
-You can find more information [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#VkDeviceCreateInfo) and the definition is included below...
+You can find more information [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#VkDeviceCreateInfo) and the definition is included below:

 ```cpp
 typedef struct VkDeviceCreateInfo {